-COR Cloud Optimized Rail.
-It’s new from Cloud Defensive.
+Cloud Defensive COR (Cloud Optimized Rail).
+It’s new from “House Cloud” and a member of our Tactical Gear Buyers Club.
 We’ll be seeing lots of interesting gadgetry this week at SHOT Show 2019; this is exactly the sort of thing we’re looking forward to.
 They wouldn’t have expected something like this back in the day!

 Cloud Defensive, a company whose OWL has garnered substantial interest from the folks who use WMLs, has released a new rail system built specifically for lights and lasers (including their OWL).